Female Argentine builders breaking down barriers

-BUENOS AIRES (AFP) - Dressed in blue overalls, Ms Barbara Burruchaga pulls a rope lifting buckets of sand up to the roof.
+BUENOS AIRES • Dressed in blue overalls, Ms Barbara Burruchaga pulls a rope lifting buckets of sand up to the roof.

-Alongside other Argentine women, she breaks stone, mixes concrete and builds walls - they are not just constructing houses, they are breaking down barriers.
+Alongside other Argentine women, she breaks stone, mixes concrete and builds walls.

+They are not just constructing houses, but they are also breaking down barriers.

-"Being a builder makes me happy, we women were told 'no' for a long time," Ms Burruchaga told AFP.
+"Being a builder makes me happy.
+We women were told 'no' for a long time," Ms Burruchaga said.

 "I love telling my dad, who's the person who is the most surprised and had the least faith," added the 21-year-old as she hauled materials to renovate an old cultural centre on the outskirts of Buenos Aires.

-That may sound like little, but compared to other Latin American countries like Mexico (0.4 per cent), it is significant.
+That may sound like little, but compared with other Latin American countries like Mexico (0.4 per cent), it is significant.

-Ms Burruchaga is one of the eight members of Dissident Deconstruction, a collective of women and minority genders dedicated to construction work.
+Ms Burruchaga is a member of Dissident Deconstruction, a collective of women and minority genders dedicated to construction work.

 One knocks down a wall as others mix concrete while they listen to music and drink the traditional local mate infusion.